 10. Stay In a Cabin In Alta Sierra

 While most Southern California locals look to Big Bear Lake for outdoor getaways, Alta Sierra is a great alternative just East of Bakersfield.
 This area is located higher in the mountains offering cooler weather, alpine forest hikes, and has its own Alta Sierra Ski Resort that operates in the winter months.
 We come here quite often when we’re in need of fresh air and a quick getaway.

 Alta Sierra is a great place to go for mini-weekend vacations and enjoy a relaxing stay in a rental tucked away between pine trees.
 There are a few beautiful rentals to choose from around Alta Sierra and Wofford Heights ranging from charming rustic cabins to luxury homes for larger family gatherings.

-Rent A Boat At Hart Park Lake
+11. Rent a Boat At Hart Park Lake

 This is a fun water activity to do in the summer, especially as the weather in Bakersfield is just getting hotter and hotter every year.

 During the summer months, Clagg’s Kayak Rentals offers kayak and paddleboat rentals on Hart Park Lake near Bakersfield.
 These rentals are usually available on the weekends and often extend into fall months.

 To rent the kayaks or pedal boats you can drive up to the lake’s west shore where the rentals are located.
 If you want to make sure the rentals are available, you can call the number on Clagg’s Kayak Rental Yelp page before heading out there.